newhavenrb/conferences/Permissions-to-Merge.md

 Sometimes, we've merged notes from other people's repositories (not forks -- entirely separate repos).
 This is a collection of permissions received.
-Please don't merge from anyone who hasn't given their permission.
+Please don't merge from anyone who hasn't given their permission (if the license is unclear).

 ## [[Gogaruco 2012]]